Yoast/wordpress-seo/readme.txt

 * Fixes a bug where MySQL would throw a "Duplicate entry 'X'" error into the error log when attempting to upsert a record in the database.
 * Fixes a performance problem where the selecting a fallback Open Graph image would collect the filename for all the images in the content.
 This has been changed to detecting if an image is usable per image and stopping when a usable image is found.
 * Fixes a bug where the term title snippet variable would be replaced by 'undefined' instead of an empty string on posts and pages.
-* Fixes a bug where the analysis results were being hidden while updating.
+* Fixes a bug where PHP notices got triggered on archive pages when `%%pt_single%%` and/or `%%pt_plural%%` are used in a template.
-* Fixes a bug where PHP notices got triggered on archive pages when `%%pt_single%%` and/or `%%pt_plural%%` are used as a template.
+* Fixes a bug where the configured separator wasn't used in the title template fallback that's being used when no title template has been set.

 Deprecated:
 * Deprecates the following snippet variables: %%userid%%, %%currenttime%%, %%currentdate%%, %%currentday%%, %%currentmonth%%, %%currentyear%%.